-The Management Consultation Committee provides assistance to the President and CEO for making decisions and discusses important items concerning management of the Group.
+The Management Consultation Committee provides assistance to the President & CEO for making decisions and discusses important items concerning management of the Group.

-(2) Functions and roles of Outside Directors involving corporate governance

-Upgrading an oversight function from the perspective of ordinary shareholders is one of the priorities of the Company.
-The Nominating Committee selects highly independent Outside Director candidates based on "Independence Standards for Outside Directors" established by this committee and the standards for Independence in Rule 436-2 of the Securities Listing Regulations of Tokyo Stock Exchange, Inc. The primary role of Outside Directors is to use the perspective of ordinary shareholders, which is independent from the perspective of senior management team and certain stakeholders (large shareholders, suppliers and customers, related companies, and others).
+(3) Functions and roles of Outside Directors involving corporate governance on "Independence Standards for Outside Directors" established by this committee and the standards for Independence in Rule 436-2 of the Securities Listing Regulations of Tokyo Stock Exchange, Inc. The primary role of Outside Directors is to use the perspective of ordinary shareholders, which is independent from the perspective of senior management team and certain stakeholders (large shareholders, suppliers and customers, related companies, and others).
 In particular, the Outside Directors are responsible for supervising management in order to protect ordinary shareholders and ensure the common interests of shareholders when there is a conflict of interest with senior management team.
 At meetings of the Board of Directors, Outside Directors make statements from the perspective of ordinary shareholders concerning proposals from Executive Officers and reports about studies involving significant issues.
 Furthermore, Outside Directors use their many years of corporate management experience to give appropriate advice.
 All of these activities contribute to upgrading management strategies and improving the efficiency of management.
 In addition, an Outside Director chairs the Nominating, Audit and Compensation Committees in order to heighten transparency.